ini-bdds/bdqc/README.rst

 BDQC defines several heuristics internally.
 The built-in plugins each define additional heuristics.
 Finally, developers may add heuristics in their own plugins.
-Intuitively, a plugin that defines a file analyzer (and, implicitly, one or more statistics) ought usually to also define a heuristic that applies to those statistics.
+Intuitively, a plugin that defines a file analyzer (and, thus, one or more statistics) ought usually to also define a heuristic that applies to those statistics.

 BDQC applies heuristics in one of two modes: default and configured.

 In default mode, BDQC applies:

 1. all available heuristics (internal and plugin-defined) to
 2. all columns of the aggregate matrix to which they are applicable (as determined by the data types of columns)

 If a heuristic configuration is provided, it entirely replaces the defaults.